the-goats/Goat/packages/icons/README.md

 ![David devdependencies](https://badgen.net//david/dev/stefspakman/Goat/packages/icons?icon=libraries)

 # Icons
-Generate Icon fonts based on svg files
+Generate Icon fonts based on svg files.

+when the source folder contains one or multiple subfolders, Icons will generate a icon set for each of those folders.
+Each set will get it's own folder in the destination directory.
+The sets will automatically be prefixed with the foldername, the fontName and prefix options will be ignored.

 ## Goat
 Goat is a simple to use taskrunner for frontend development.
 Build for quick intergration, rich features and easy updating even when working with a team.